Lukas-Heberling/better-scrum-management/product_backlog_creator_backend/PBCBackend/Readme.md

 - Es soll ein erstelldatum bei Datenbank einträgen geben
 - Je nach erstelldatum sollen automatisch icons im namen gesetzt werden
 - Die Datenbank soll leicht erweiterbar gemacht werden, damit auch im nachhinein noch skripte angepasst werden können

+### The Product Backlog Table

+It will be built like one Department could contain multiple product backlogs but its not intended at the moment.

+So i will just implement a 1 to 1 relation between a department and product backlogs